UPDATES REGARDING INTERNATIONAL GRADUATE STUDENTS

 COVID-19 Exception Request

-To request an exception for fall 2020 resulting from exceptional circumstance related to the COVID-19 pandemic, please complete a petition.
+To request an exception for spring 2021 resulting from exceptional circumstance related to the COVID-19 pandemic, please complete a petition.

 In the Graduate College, a student will remain on academic probation until they have completed nine semester hours of graded graduate work or raised their GPA to the minimum requirement for their degree objective, whichever comes first.
 The minimum GPA requirements are: 2.75 for non-doctoral students, e.g., master's, and 3.0 for doctoral students.
 If, after completing an additional nine semester hours of graded graduate work at the University of Iowa, beginning after the semester the student was first placed on probation, the cumulative grade-point average remains below the minimum, a student will not be permitted to reregister and will be sent a formal notice of dismissal.